-For the research experience, students are required to form an advisory committee with a minimum of three qualified faculty.

-Non-thesis.
-SCED 695 Action Research in Science Education I, SCED 696 Action Research in Science Education II, and SCED 697 Action Research in Science Education III.
-The series of courses requires research on a current problem in K-12 science education relevant to students' teaching situations.
+For the research experience, students will complete a series of Action Research courses and are required to form an advisory committee with a minimum of three qualified faculty.
+These courses require research on a current problem in K-12 science education relevant to students' teaching situations.
 The student will develop goals, review relevant literature and plan and complete an action research project.
-Students who choose this option will take a series of three 1-credit courses over three semesters.
-The 1-credit SCED 697 course will satisfy the graduate school's continuous registration requirement for the semester in which the student graduates.

-A research paper will be developed with the assistance of the student's advisor and committee.
+A research paper will also be developed with the assistance of the student's advisor and committee.